Skip to Main Content

 You’ll pay a deductible of $590 (up from $545 in 2024).
 Once you hit the deductible, you’ll pay 25 percent of your drug costs in the initial coverage phase until your out-of-pocket spending hits $2,000.
 Once you reach this limit, you’ll enter what’s known as catastrophic coverage and pay no additional out-of-pocket costs for prescription drugs.

 This provision is expected to save Medicare enrollees about $7.4 billion annually, according to the Centers for Medicare & Medicaid Services (CMS).
-That translates to an average savings of nearly $400 per person for over 18.7 million beneficiaries in 2025, or about 36 percent of total Part D enrollment.
+That translates into an average savings of nearly $400 per person for over 18.7 million beneficiaries in 2025, or about 36 percent of total Part D enrollment.

 2. Some Part D plan premiums may increase — but the average cost is going down